Heat pipe: Ventilation heat recovery

 In heating, ventilation, and air-conditioning (HVAC) systems, heat pipes are positioned within the supply and exhaust air streams of an air-handling system or in the exhaust gases of an industrial process, recovering heat.

 The device consists of a battery of multi-row finned heat pipe tubes located within both the supply and exhaust air streams.
 The system recovers heat from the exhaust and transfers it to the intake.

 Efficiency is greatest when the unit is positioned upright with the supply-air side mounted over the exhaust-air side, which allows the liquid refrigerant to flow quickly back to the evaporator aided by the force of gravity.
 Gross heat transfer efficiencies of up to 75% are claimed by manufacturers.

 Nuclear power conversion

 Cooling systems for nuclear power cells for spacecraft encounter extreme thermal conditions.
 Alkali-metal heat pipes can transfer heat from the source to a thermionic or thermoelectric converter to generate electricity.

 Since the early 1990s, heat pipes for transporting heat between the reactor core and the power-conversion system have been attempted.
-The first reactor to produce electricity using heat pipes was opened on September 13, 2012.
+On September 13, 2012, a joint team from NASA and the United States Department of Energy demonstrated the first heat pipe-cooled microreactor.
+The experiment, Demonstration Using Flattop Fissions, produced 24 W of electricity through a stirling engine fed from a small reactor via heat pipes.